Jinntec/Fore/README.md

 This will create a directory 'assets' with all dependencies converted to use local pathes instead of node_module pathes.

-This approach will eventually change.
+> This approach will eventually change.

 ## Running

 `npm run start`

 starts the testserver with 'doc/index.html' as entry page.
-Under 'examples' on the left you find
+This will send you to 'doc/demos.html' as an entry point.
+This list out running examples to learn and copy from.

 ## Running test suite